mikeintoch/developer-hub/assets/tutorials/microcks-plugin.md

 helm upgrade --reuse-values redhat-developer-hub openshift-helm-charts/redhat-developer-hub -f assets/config/microcks-plugin-install.yaml
 ```

 - Once the application has redeployed.
-The application will restart and Developer Hub is ready to wirk with Microcks.
+The application will restart and Developer Hub is ready to work with Microcks.
 ---

 ## Validate integration with Microcks and Red Hat Developer Hub